 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.6 months, from May 4 to August 24, with an average daily incident shortwave energy per square meter above 5.4 kWh.
 The brightest day of the year is June 30, with an average of 6.6 kWh.

 The darker period of the year lasts for 3.5 months, from October 26 to February 11, with an average daily incident shortwave energy per square meter below 2.3 kWh.
 The darkest day of the year is December 17, with an average of 1.2 kWh.

 Average Daily Incident Shortwave Solar Energy

-The topography within 2 miles of Saint-Adolphe-d'Howard contains significant variations in elevation, with a maximum elevation change of 535 feet, and an average elevation above sea level of 1,378 feet.
-Within 10 miles contains very significant variations in elevation (1,398 feet).
-Within 50 miles contains large variations in elevation (3,140 feet).
+The topography within 2 miles of Saint-Adolphe-d'Howard contains significant variations in elevation, with a maximum elevation change of 535 feet and an average elevation above sea level of 1,378 feet.
+Within 10 miles contains significant variations in elevation (1,398 feet).
+Within 50 miles contains very significant variations in elevation (3,140 feet).